 Sources of Grapevines

 Grapevines and rootstocks are available from a multitude of nurseries in North America.
 It is important to note that grapevines purchased closer to your site will be no more suitable or adapted to your climate than those purchased in Canada, California or Michigan and, therefore, location of the nursery should not be a limiting factor when purchasing grapevine stock.
+Here is list from our colleagues in Ohio: Nurseries.

 Establishing a successful commercial vineyard requires a substantial capital investment as well as sound management decisions from the initial planning stage through the sale or use of the harvested crop.
 Cost of labor, land, machinery and materials, as well as expected returns, are considered at the following link.